afnaanq/traffic-rl/README.md

-# Traffic_RL2
+# Traffic_RL
 **Reinforcement Learning for Intelligent Traffic Signal Control**

 ## Overview

-Traffic_RL2 implements a Deep Q-Network (DQN) based solution to optimize traffic signal timing in a simulated city intersection.
+This project implements a Deep Q-Network (DQN) based solution to optimize traffic signal timing in a simulated city intersection.
 The system outperforms traditional static and demand-based approaches by adapting in real time to congestion levels using reinforcement learning.

 This project was built using:
 - PyTorch for DQN implementation